edgexfoundry/edgex-docs/docs_src/microservices/core/data/details/EventsAndReadings.md

 !!!
 Note Info
     - `Aggregation` applies only to fields stored as `numeric` types in the database.
 See [Numeric Data Type Support](../../../general/database/Ch-Postgres.md#numeric-data-type-support) for more details.
+    - The aggregate reading `value` is always represented as a numeric type rather than a string.
     - For non-numeric value types (e.g., String, Bool), the aggregate result will be empty.

 !!!
 Note Info